 Ready to see—or hear—the real New Orleans?
 Skip Bourbon Street and skip on down to Frenchmen Street for the highest concentration of New Orleans’ best live music.
-Don’t let the lack of neon lights fool you; behind those plain wooden signs and dark windows dotting the 500 and 600 blocks of Frenchman, you’ll find some of New Orleans’ most storied music venues alongside dashing up-and-comers.
+Don’t let the lack of neon lights fool you; behind those plain wooden signs and dark windows dotting the 500 and 600 blocks of Frenchmen, you’ll find some of New Orleans’ most storied music venues alongside dashing up-and-comers.

 The Grand Dames: Blue Nile, Spotted Cat, The Apple Barrel are iconic and unique.
 These clubs have hosted the authentic sounds of the streets for as long as anyone can remember.
 And they look it—so don’t look at the buildings; listen to the sounds.